activisthandbook/activisthandbook/articles/strategy.md

 ## Key principles

 Developing a campaign strategy from zero can be a bit overwhelming.
 So we identified some key principles based on campaigns organised by experienced change-makers.
 Build your campaign strategy upon these foundations:

+### Balance reflection and action

+#### Start with action

+A strategy helps you get from A to B. It is a roadmap with many steps along the way.
+Often, however, the thing you want to get to is very far away.
+Mapping out the entire journey before even taking your first step can be daunting.
+Our advice: don't!
+Just determine where you are now, where you want to arrive, and which approximate direction you need to go.
+You can take years to think about the best strategy to change the world, but often the best way to find out is to try.

+To make it a bit more concrete: get together with a few people, and decide together: what needs to be done tomorrow and next week?
+Start by taking action, then evaluate and readjust.

+#### Reflect & adjust strategy frequently

+Importantly though: do not skip the evaluating part!
+Many activist movements struggle to make enough time to reflect.
+People are always so busy taking action, they have little time to think about whether their actions are actually creating the desired effect.
+Activist like to act, and that is a good thing: that is much better than politicians only talking, never actually doing anything.
+However, it is important to find the right balance.
+Acting without thinking does not make much sense either.

+Being too busy is not a good excuse.
+Having time for things is a matter of priorities.
+Reflecting is vital, so just make time for it.
+That means frequently deciding not to do other things.
+Also remember: urgency is not the same as importance.

 ### **Conflict is good**